-Most people would say that Shopgirls is really the love child of founder and owner Michelle Germain, whose passion for fashion, body positivity, and shopping Canadian is at the fleshy beating heart of all we stand for.
-Michelle, on the other hand, would point to the Shopgirls team, as a whole, for driving the business to follow through on her vision while they each add a bit of their own style and personality to the shop.
-And trust us; we’ve got A LOT of personality.
+Most people would say Shopgirls is the creative expression of founder and owner Michelle Germain, whose passion for fashion is at the fleshy beating heart of all we stand for.
+Michelle, on the other hand, would credit the Shopgirls team for bringing her vision to life by adding their style and personality to the shop.
+And she might be right.
+We’ve got A LOT of personality.

-Shopgirls opened its doors in 2007, striving to showcase Canadian designed women’s clothes and accessories with something that would bring out the bangin’ in every body, shape, and size.
-We’ve since expanded to include select homewares and paper goods – all from Canadian designers that we’ve fallen just a bit in love with.
-You can find us at our original and much loved home base, 1342 Queen St West, on the corner of Queen St and Brock Ave.
-And now we also have a pop-up location at 982 Queen St West, next to the intersection at Queen St and Ossington Ave to spread that Shopgirls love.
+Shopgirls showcases Canadian-designed women’s clothing and accessories in a way that brings out the bangin’ in every body, shape, and size.
+We also carry select housewares and paper goods – all from Canadian designers we’re madly in love with.
+You can find us at our original and much-loved home base, 1342 Queen St. W., on the corner of Queen St. and Brock Ave.

-And because of this, brands like Yoga Jeans and C'est Moi "fit" perfectly!
-Offering the biggest selection in the country, Yoga Jeans are a Shopgirls staff and customer fave, with over 14,000+ happy bums served.
-And because C’est Moi produces a wide selection of those basic pieces that every woman should own in the most durable, breathable, and comfortable fabrics, we figured we should carry the entire collection.
+For this reason, comfort-first brands such as Yoga Jeans and C'est Moi "fit" in perfectly at Shopgirls.
+Yoga Jeans is known for starting the athleisure denim trend, and we offer the biggest selection in the country, with over 11,000 happy bums served.
+C’est Moi produces a wide selection of those basic essential layers that every woman should own in multiple colours, so we figured we should carry the entire collection.

 Shopgirls was founded in 2007 by Michelle Germain, an avid fashion fanatic with a body shape that never quite fit the fashion mould.